scnr/book/src/README.md

 provide highly in-depth reporting as to how a client-side security issue was identified which also greatly assists in its remediation.

+## Machine learning/behavioral analysis

+SCNR will study the web application/service to identify how each input interacts with the front and back ends and tailor the audit for each specific input's characteristics.

+This results in highly self-optimized scans using less resources and requiring less time to complete, as well as less server stress.

+Training also continues during the audit process and new inputs that may appear during that time will be incorporated into the scan in whole.

 ## Extendability

 Its modular architecture allows for easy augmentation when it comes to security checks,